Zhongzhi Capital: History

 In May 2019, Hong Kong's Securities and Futures Commission (SFC) completed an investigation into the shareholding of ZZ Capital International.
 It found that only 20 shareholders held 91.53 per cent of shares, and issued a warning to potential investors to exercise "extreme caution" due to the high concentration of shareholding.
 Another such warning was issued by SFC in December 2019, stating that 20 shareholders held 91.22 per cent of shares at that time.

+In August 2023, the National Financial Regulatory Administration, China's banking regulator, set up a task force to examine risks at Zhongzhi following missed payments by the firm.

 Ownership

 Zhongzhi Capital is owned by Zhonghai Shengrong (Beijing) Capital Management Limited Company and as Beijing Zhonghai Jurong Investment Management Limited Company as to 95% and 5% respectively.

 The ultimate parent company of Zhong Hai Sheng Rong is Zhonghai Sheng Feng (Beijing) Capital Management Limited Company.
 The ultimate beneficiary of Zhonghai Shengrong (Beijing) Capital Management Limited Company is Xie Zhikun, founder of Zhongzhi Enterprise Group.